 V-Day is a process: We will work as long as it takes.
 We will not stop until the violence stops.

 V-Day is a day.
-We proclaim Valentine's Day as V-Day, to celebrate women and end the violence.
+We proclaim Valentine's Day as V-Day, to celebrate women and men and to end the violence.

 V-Day is a fierce, wild, unstoppable movement and community.
 Join us!